oopsmonk/stm32f746zg-quickstart/README.md

 # `stm32f746zg-quickstart`

-> A template for building applications for NUCLEO-F746ZG(STM32F746ZG)
+> A template for building rust applications on NUCLEO-F746ZG(STM32F746ZG)

 This project is created for NUCLEO-F746ZG dev board based on [cortex-m-quickstart](https://github.com/rust-embedded/cortex-m-quickstart).
 It shows `Hello, world!` on openOCD console and blinks user LEDs on the target board.